progressive-galib/linkshortener/README.md

-# ecommerce
+# linkshortener

-A simple sinatra ecommerce site using sqlite.
+A simple sinatra linkshortener app using sqlite.